QutEcoacoustics/research-blog/research/EADM-Towsey/Long-Duration-Audio-Recordings-of-the-environment.md

 {% include figure.html src="Slides/Slide19.png" caption="Slide 15.
 Audio courtesy of courtesy of Simon Linke and Toby Gifford." %}

 Not many people know that fish make a lot of sound as do underwater insects and crustaceans.
-This slide shows the LDFC spectrogram of a 24-hour recording taken with a hydrophone in a pond of the Einasleigh River, dry season, northern Queensland.
+This slide shows two LDFC spectrograms of a 24-hour recording taken with a hydrophone in a pond of the Einasleigh River, northern Queensland, dry season.
 Note the change in sound during the day compared to the night.
 All the acoustic activity in this recording is due to aquatic insects and is dominant in the 1-2 kHz band.
 You can listen to 21 seconds of underwater recording here - all the sound is due to insects.

 {% include audio.html soundCloudTrack="257726757" soundCloudToken="s-81gFR" caption="This recording (courtesy of Simon Linke) shows acoustic activity in a pond in northern Queensland." %}